Dev-simeon-tech/weather-now/README.md

 # Frontend Mentor - Weather app solution

 This is a solution to the [Weather app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/weather-app-K1FhddVm49).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+Weather Now is a responsive weather web app that allows users to check real-time weather conditions, forecasts, and more.

 ## Table of contents